1.6 The Binomial Theorem $(a+b)^n$

 - Definition: $0! = 1$

-The Symbol $nCr$ or $\binom{n}{r}$
+The Symbol $^nC_r$ or $\binom{n}{r}$

 For example:

-Notice: $\binom{5}{2}$ represents the number of ways to choose 2 items out of 5 (e.g., choosing 2 letters from A, B, C, D, E yields 10 combinations).
+Notice: $\binom{5}{2}$ represents the number of ways to choose 2 items out of 5 (e.g., choosing 2 letters from the set {A, B, C, D, E} yields 10 unique combinations).

 2. The Binomial Theorem (Practically)